Sampreet/qom/README.md

 ### Dependencies

-The project requires `Python 3.7+` installed for the specific operating system, preferably via the [Anaconda distribution](https://www.anaconda.com/products/individual).
+The project requires `Python 3.7+` installed, preferably via the [Anaconda distribution](https://www.anaconda.com/products/individual).

-*Note: Some modules use tensor-based calculations with the CPU/GPU libraries of `TensorFlow`, an installation guide for which can be found in [Anaconda's  Documentation](https://docs.anaconda.com/anaconda/user-guide/tasks/tensorflow/).*
+*Some modules also use tensor-based calculations with the CPU/GPU libraries of `TensorFlow`, an installation guide for which can be found in [Anaconda's  Documentation](https://docs.anaconda.com/anaconda/user-guide/tasks/tensorflow/).*

 ### Structure

-The repository follows the following structure:

 ```
 ROOT_DIR/